raymondsze/react-challenge/README.md

 ## Resources
 - React is necessary for this challenge.
-- Feel free to use the tools of your choice except React.js.
+- Feel free to use the tools of your choice in addition to React.js.

 ## Questions
 Candidates are expected be able to answer the following questions.